Science, Technology and Health

 To someone who isn't a science major, studying the fundamentals of chemistry might sound like a formidable task that involves more than a passing acquaintance with the periodic table of elements.
 That may have been the case way back when, but today's Core makes this natural science a lot more, well, palatable.

-Becoming a better-informed consumer about issues related to food and nutrition is the focus of Chemistry, Food and Nutrition, taught by Professor Sue Jackels in the College of Science and Engineering.
-The course calls for understanding just enough about chemistry and science, says Jackels, without being too overwhelming.
+Becoming a better informed consumer about issues related to food and nutrition is the focus of this course taught by Professor Sue Jackels, in the College of Science and Engineering (pictured here).
+That calls for understanding just enough about chemistry and science, says Jackels, without being too overwhelming.

-Students learn about the basic components of food—proteins, carbohydrates, fats, vitamins, minerals, water and micronutrients.
-They also develop an understanding of calories, food labels, properties of foods and the chemistry of cooking.
+Students learn about the basic components of food-proteins, carbohydrates, fats, vitamins, minerals, water and micronutrients.
+They also develop an understanding of calories, food labels, properties of foods and a smidge about the chemistry of cooking.

 The amazing part?
 The revelations, for sure.
 Students compare fruit juices with sodas and are surprised to learn there's about the same amount of sugar in both.